 Nonprescription Sale of Syringes in Pharmacies

-As of January 1, 2015, licensed pharmacists may sell hypodermic needles and syringes to adults age 18 and older without a prescription in order to reduce the spread of blood-borne diseases.
+Licensed pharmacists may sell hypodermic needles and syringes to adults aged 18 and older without a prescription to reduce the spread of blood-borne diseases.
 Lack of access to new, sterile injection equipment is one of the primary risk factors that leads to syringe sharing, which puts people who inject drugs at high risk for HIV and HCV, as well as for hepatitis B infections.

 Nonprescription Syringe Sale (NPSS) Toolkit: Materials for Pharmacists, Health Departments and Customers